-The following 6 lifestyle changes may be small at first glance, but they could lead to significant improvements to your physical health and wellbeing.
+The following 6 lifestyle changes may be small at first glance, but they could lead to significant health benefits.

 It’s not a license for junk food, but your body needs fat as a major energy source.
 We’re talking about the good fats, of course – from avocado and olive oil to fatty fish and nuts and seeds – which are all vital to keeping our immune system functioning at its best.
 According to Harvard Health, fat helps the body absorb vitamins and minerals and is needed to build cell membranes while being essential to blood clotting, muscle movement, and inflammation.

 2. Get 7-8 hours of sleep each night

 The National Sleep Foundation recommends 7 to 8 hours of sleep for people over the age of 64 and 7 to 9 hours for those aged 18 to 64 (kids need even more sleep).
 More than 50% of us sleep much less than these recommendations, which can be a cause for concern as sleeping less can lead to more cases of obesity, diabetes, and heart disease.

 If you struggle to fall asleep, you could try using calming essential oils, meditating before bedtime, or drinking a calming cup of chamomile tea (or another decaf tea).
 Why is sleep so important?
 In recent years, we’ve learned that waste material is flushed out of our brains during sleep (some of which includes the proteins involved in Alzheimer’s disease.
 So, make sure you get a good night’s sleep to keep your wellness in check.